We’re Making the Facebook Papers Public. Here’s Why and How

 “Facebook has been a useful instrument for those seeking to spread hate, in a context where, for most users, Facebook is the Internet.” - United Nations Human Rights Council, Sept.
 12, 2018.

-In one of Silicon Valley’s largest leaks, a former Facebook product manager slipped financial regulators stacks of documents containing thousands of confidential memos, chat logs, and a library of internal research.
-The goal was to ensure the feds would come to only one conclusion—that Facebook’s controversies and missteps were far greater and more commonplace than anything its executives had ever let on to investors.
+In one of Silicon Valley’s largest leaks, a former Facebook product manager slipped financial regulators stacks of documents containing thousands of confidential memos, chat logs, and a veritable library of hidden research.
+The leak was designed to convince the feds that the gravity and scope of Facebook’s design flaws and misdeeds vastly exceed anything its executives ever divulged to their investors.

 The documents, captured by whistleblower Frances Haugen and first reported by the Wall Street Journal, were also handed to members of a Senate Commerce subcommittee chaired by Sen. Richard Blumenthal, a Democrat of Connecticut who last month called Instagram “a breeding ground for eating disorders and self harm.”
 And it’s from here that Gizmodo and some 300 other mostly Western journalists derived their access.

-Today, we see a strong public need can be served by making as many of the documents public as possible, as quickly as possible.
-To that end, we’ve partnered with a small group of independent monitors who are joining us to guide our work in preparing the papers for public release.
+We believe there’s a strong public need in making as many of the documents public as possible, as quickly as possible.
+To that end, we’ve partnered with a small group of independent monitors, who are joining us to establish guidelines for an accountable review of the documents prior to publication.
 The mission is to minimize any costs to individuals’ privacy or the furtherance of other harms while ensuring the responsible disclosure of the greatest amount of information in the public interest.

 Lenovo Chromebook Flex 3